AK-47 (2020 film): Plot

-Kalashnikov is sent to Golutvin, the Shchurov arms testing facility, where he is to compete against prestigious arms designers like Alexey Sudayev and Sergei Korovin; there he also meets Ekaterina Moiseeva, a female design assistant and his future wife.
-While his weapon ultimately loses to Sudayev's gun, he is given permission to work on new designs, and his friends also encourage him to continue his work.
-By the time the war comes to an end, Kalashnikov has a new automatic rifle ready and is sent to the Kovrov Arms Factory to improve on it.
-Impatient to see if it works, and denied a test at the firing range, he conducts his own successful trial, upon which he is arrested for testing his gun in the open without authorization and brought to General Vasily Degtyaryov, a notable arms designer whom Kalashnikov considers his fiercest competitor.
-However, Degtyaryov, expressing his sincere respect for Kalashnikov's talent and the superiority of his design, removes himself from the competition.
-Tested under extreme conditions (after being immersed in water and sand), the new rifle passes.
-In 1949, following the first major field testing, the new weapon is approved for mass production.
-Kalashnikov is decorated and given an extended leave of absence, which he uses to visit his mother at his home farm along with his wife and children.
+Kalashnikov is sent to Golutvin, the Shchurov arms testing facility, to compete against prestigious arms designers like Alexey Sudayev and Sergei Korovin.
+He also meets Ekaterina Moiseeva, a female design assistant and his future wife.
+While his weapon ultimately loses to Sudayev's gun, he is given permission to work on new designs with the encouragement of his friends.
+By war's end Kalashnikov has a new automatic rifle ready and is sent to the Kovrov Arms Factory to improve on it.
+Impatient to see if it works, and denied a test at the firing range, he conducts his own successful trial, and is arrested for testing in the open without authorization.
+General Vasily Degtyaryov, a notable arms designer whom Kalashnikov considers his fiercest competitor, expresses his sincere respect for Kalashnikov's talent and the superiority of his design, and removes himself from the competition.
+Kalashnikov's gun passes the government's tryout and field testing, and in 1949 is approved for mass production.
+Kalashnikov is decorated and given an extended leave of absence to visit his family at his home farm.